-Kate is a Senior Lecturer in Language Development for Science and Engineering in the Academic Development Programme in CHED.
-She has academic qualifications in English, pure mathematics, teaching and mathematics education research.
-During her ten-year career in ADP her research and teaching interests have converged at the intersection of language, mathematics and the learning of disciplinary knowledge in science and engineering.
-This work has a particular focus on equity issues related to access, achievement, identity and power in the higher education context.
-She currently works with undergraduate and postgraduate students, tutors and staff in the Faculty of Engineering and the Built Environment.
+Kate le Roux is an Associate Professor in Language Development for Science and Engineering in the Academic Development Programme in the Centre for Higher Education Development.
+She has academic qualifications in pure mathematics, English language and literature, teaching and mathematics education research.
+During her fifteen-year career at UCT her research and teaching interests have converged at the intersection of language, mathematics and the learning of disciplinary knowledge in science and engineering.
+This work has a particular focus on equity issues related to access, identity and power in multilingual higher education contexts.

 Kate was awarded her PhD in Mathematics Education by the University of the Witwatersrand in 2011.
-Her doctoral and postdoctoral research draws on theory and methods from both critical linguistics and mathematics education for multi-level, critical analyses of student transition to and through quantitative practices at university.
+Her doctoral and postdoctoral research on transitions to and through quantitative practices in higher education draws theoretically on critical linguistics, critical mathematics education, multilingualism and multimodality for learning, and Southern Theory.

 Phone: +27 21 650 3707